benjaminoakes/www.benjaminoakes.com/_posts/2023-06-17-JavaScript-Imports-Under-The-Hood.md

 There may be too many JavaScript dialects.
 I'm looking forward to the simplicity of what import maps seem to provide, without a overly complex build system.

-Say what you all about Ruby, but at least pretty much everyone writes Ruby in a very similar way.
+Say what you will about Ruby, but at least pretty much everyone writes Ruby in a very similar way.